 Liz, a 48 year old married mum of two wonderful young men describes her experience of finding out she carries a BRCA2 gene mutation.

-Looking back over our family tree, we can now see the where BRCA2 gene mutation has passed down through our family for generations as my Grandad Ernest sadly passed away at 58 of pancreatic cancer.
+Looking back over our family tree, we can now see where BRCA2 gene mutation has passed down through our family for generations as my Grandad Ernest sadly passed away at 58 of pancreatic cancer.

 My grandparents had seven children and we now believe 4 of them inherited the gene mutation: my three aunties and my mum Margaret (though only 2 have had confirmed tests.)